Info

 Show Notes provided by Mallard Creatives

-If you could let your 20 year old self know one thing, what would it be? —To get ready for some crazy stuff
+If you could let your 20 year old self know one thing, what would it be? — How to bite my tongue

 Time Stamped Show Notes: